-No other aspect of human functioning involves so many components of a person's sense of self.1 The goals of treatment for ED are pretty universal: restoring or enhancing sexual function, improving overall health, and optimizing quality of life and well-being for a man and his partner.
+No other aspect of human functioning involves so many components of a person's sense of self.1 The goals of treatment for ED are pretty universal: restoring or enhancing sexual function, improving overall health, and optimizing the quality of life and well-being for a man and his partner.
 But every man who struggles with ED is unique.
-He has individual symptoms, his own degree of distress, associated health conditions, and his partner's concerns, in addition to his personal sociocultural, educational, and religious components.
+He has individual symptoms, his own degree of distress, associated health conditions, and his partner's concerns.

 The process of sharing makes it possible to include these individual patient factors in the treatment process.
-The physician shares Information about the best available choices for diagnostic procedures and treatments.
-The patient is able to express his personal preferences and values that ultimately lead to an informed choice aligned with those preferences and values.
+The physician shares information about the best available choices for diagnostic procedures and treatments.
+The patient can express his personal preferences and values that ultimately lead to an informed choice aligned with those preferences and values.

 The patient's commitment includes the willingness to absorb information, ask questions, and clearly express his and his partner's preferences and values.
 The sharing of information and personal commitment to the process result in mutual responsibility that creates a respectful collaboration and decision regarding diagnostic and treatment plans.